carpentries-incubator/fair-bio-practice/_episodes/10-reusable-analysis.md

 - "One single document can visualise background, results, formulae/code and metadata"
 - "One single document helps to make your work more understandable, repeatable and shareable"
 ---
+## Reusable Analysis
+(~50 min teaching)

+Data analysis and research are an iterative process.
+Experimental measurements and their analysis will guide next steps within research, e.g. identification of new targets for drug discovery, the invalidation of a target would likely make us switch to a different target for target validation.
+Or in large data, or omics experiments data is initially explored, analysis method will be adjusted and modified, and so will experimental procedures if adequate results have not been achieved.

+This so called ad-hoc analysis will only after several iterations of data exploration, retries, adjustments, and modifications to experimental procedures lead to selection of suitable analysis methods and parameters.
+One would then conduct statistical validation of results and generate final results and graphs for publications.
+This process can be difficult to track using conventional methods such as pen + paper and Excel.

+Plotting in R (or Python) is often a natural starting point to learn programming and allows to create more professional scientific plots than those available in Excel.
+Additionally, throughout ad-hoc data analysis these plots are easier to recreate, and easier to adjust for specific dimensions and journal formatting guidelines, when using code.

 ## Reusable Computing
 We have previously discussed electronic lab notebooks and their benefit in being FAIR.
-If you are working with large datasets, mathematical models, complex visualisations of your data then you might already be frustrated by having to copy and paste your figures into your electronic lab notebook after each iteration of new code, and you might have already lost track of which code corresponded to which figure and why you changed your code last time.
+If you are working with large datasets, mathematical models, complex visualisations of your data then you might already be frustrated by having to copy and paste your figures into your electronic lab notebook after each iteration of new code (or generation in Excel).
+You might also have lost track of which code corresponded to which figure and why you changed your code last time.

 There is a simple solution to this: **Computational notebooks**